Why We Stopped Going to Manuel Antonio National Park

 I bet you don’t think about raccoons opening up your backpack and stealing your lunch while you’re sunbathing.
 It sounds ridiculous, but it has happened to me and many other U30X travelers.
 And although it makes for a hilarious Instagram story, the underlying problem is not funny at all.

-The Manuel Antonio National Park was an included activity on our Starter Costa Rica Trip until other Trip Leaders and I learned about the impact tourism is having on the animals in the National Park.
+Visiting Manuel Antonio National Park was an included activity on our Costa Rica Trip until our team started thinking hard about the impact tourism has on the animals in the park.

 1. Negative impact on the wildlife

-The animals in the park are becoming more and more aggressive and comfortable with human interaction, looking for food and many times preventing our groups from picnicking in peace and walking down trails.
+The animals in the park were becoming more and more aggressive and comfortable with human interaction, looking for food and many times preventing our groups from enjoying our lunch and walking down trails.
 Costa Rican Wildlife Laws strictly prohibits the feeding of wildlife but people don’t respect the law and it is causing damage to the wildlife in the park.

 Other negative outcomes from feeding the wildlife include: